Townsend Harris Hall Prep School: Academics

 some teachers encouraged their students to engage in independent research in their topics.

 And some of the students who emerged from Townsend Harris later became heavily involved in progressive education.

 Students would remember Townsend Harris Hall fondly for having installed a beneficial and production way of thinking.

-One alumni said decades later, "Almost anyone who attended will tell you that being at Townsend Harris was a turning point - an intellectual awakening."
+One alumnus said decades later, "Almost anyone who attended will tell you that being at Townsend Harris was a turning point - an intellectual awakening."

 Extracurricular activities

 Athletics

 Townsend Harris competed in the Public Schools Athletic League (PSAL) of New York City.
 The school colors were crimson and gold.
 In general, the school was not strong on athletics, due in part to competing requirements on boys' time and due in part to Townsend Harris students being younger and undersized compared to other high schools.

 Perhaps the most successful school team was in swimming, winning a PSAL championship in 1907.
 It won the same championship again in 1920, defeating Manual Training High School in the finals, and, together with Erasmus Hall High School, was at the top of the standings of the dual meet tournament during 1921.

 A basketball team also won a PSAL championship in 1907.
 It would continue to compete in the slow-paced nature of the sport in that era, such as losing a 28-9 contest to De Witt Clinton High School in 1926.
 Track and field was a somewhat successful sport for the school, and there was also a team fielded in cross country running. and even on occasion gridiron football.
 Finding enough players to field a baseball team was always a struggle for the school, but they did so some of the time, such as playing Mount St. Michael's High School in 1934.